-The DT concept is finding increasing traction as a means of enhancing the performance of physical systems by using their virtual counterparts [18].
-The origin of this name is universally credited to Grieves and Vickers [19], who define a DT as a system consisting of three primary elements (Fig. 1): (i) a physical product in the real world; (ii) a virtual representation of the product in the virtual world; and (iii) a connection of data and information tying the two.
+The DT concept is finding increasing momentum as a means of enhancing the performance of physical systems by using their virtual counterparts [18].
+The origin of this name is universally credited to Grieves and Vickers [19], who define a DT as a system consisting of three primary elements (Figure 1): (i) a physical product in the real world; (ii) a virtual representation of the product in the virtual world; and (iii) a connection of data and information tying the two.

-Fig. 1: High-level representation of the components of a digital twin.
+Fig. 1: High-level representation of digital twin components.